-Eastern Virginia Medical School Biomedical Sciences Research Program Master of Science (MS)
+Eastern Virginia Medical School at Old Dominion University Biomedical Sciences Research Master's Program Master of Science (MS)

 Through this partnership, students are able to gain early assurance of their acceptance into the Biomedical Sciences Research program at EVMS in their junior year at Virginia Wesleyan.
 Qualified students will need to complete all program requirements to maintain their eligibility for admission.
 Upon completion of their Bachelor's degree at VWU, students go directly into the EVMS program.